A sampling on Flores:

 And then we have the issue with a great innovator and very good but not great (no Super Bowls) coach in Coryell.
 And then we have Mike Holmgren, an Xs and Os guy, and a motivator, but he's 1-2 in Super Bowls.
 But he did have very good success at both his stops as a coach.

-So, when you see "Flores is getting jobbed" or "Jimmy Johnson is getting ripped off" think also of Shanahan, Siefert and Coughlin (less so because he's still active).
+So, when you see "Flores is getting jobbed" or "Jimmy Johnson is getting ripped off" think also of Shanahan, Seifert, and Coughlin (less so because he's still active).
+All these coaches have some excellent things on their HOF "resumes" but all have a few warts, too.
+And the partisans refuse to face that fact.
+They can be ostriches with their head in the sand on occasion and it gets frustrating.

 How would you order these coaches?